AshlinHarris/Spinners.jl/docs/src/index.md

 # Limitations
 The intended use case is for visible ASCII characters and emojis.
 These should hopefully work on most any modern ANSI terminal, regardless of operating system.
-Windows terminal will have issues with some UTF-8 characters.
+Windows terminal will have issues with some UTF-8 characters, which it displays with additional space.
 Certain character sets (UTF-16, alphabets that print right to left, etc.) are not currently supported.